VojtaKing/Basic-Physic-in-Rust/README.md

 ⚡ Bounce physics – Objects respond to collisions with a configurable bounce factor.

-🎮 Player control – Move the blue square using keyboard input (W, A, S, D).
+Platform control – Move the blue square using keyboard input (W, A, S, D).

 🔄 Reset functionality – Reset the red square to its initial position with R.